Monte Carlo: C'est La Rose: Plot

 In various segments we see the David Winters Dancers performing in the old town, and the Royal Palace while a hundred Royal guards stand at their post.

 French teenage idol Françoise Hardy sings in one of its well known clubs.

 Gilbert Bécaud' hit song C'est La Rose is used as the theme song, and he performs various song at the Monaco's Sporting club for the international Red Cross Gala.

 Production

 According to The Times the director planned the shoot around the weather so it wouldn't be too sunny or dark.
-However at the time of the shoot Monte Carlo proved to be usually windy, they had to wait several hours before they could shoot a scene with Princess Grace Kelly where she wear a specific Dior gown.
+However at the time of the shoot Monte Carlo proved to be usually windy, they had to wait several hours before they could shoot a scene with Princess Grace where she wear a specific Dior gown.
 The production also caused traffic problems for the locals, especially when the princess was on set.
 Kelly did her own make-up for the shoot, and was waiting at the Royal palace between takes which created some hardship when coordinating scenes with her.

+Dance choreographer David Winters explained that he brought with him Anita Mann and Toni Basil because he thought they were his best students.
+With them he conceptualized a ballet where they are tourist visiting famous sites in Monte Carlo.